HoiDam/Markdown_OSCP/Methodology/Careless Shit.md

    2. dir /a <------- [Windows cmd]
    3. dir -force <-------- [Windows powershell]
    4. gci -force
-3. Always possible find all file type ``` html,php,aspx ```
-4. Read the exploit description & comments!!
+3. Read the exploit description & comments!!
-5. Dont forget the exploit/ways you do in initial foothold -> maybe useful for rooting too!
+4. Dont forget the exploit/ways you do in initial foothold -> maybe useful for rooting too!
-6. Watch password in mimikatz dump CAREFULLY!!!
+5. Watch password in mimikatz dump CAREFULLY!!!
-7. Oscp cheat sheet: Windows Files & Linux Files.
+6. [Oscp cheat sheet](https://github.com/0xsyr0/OSCP): Windows Files & Linux Files.
 Try Read them all!!
-8. Sometimes dont need be so tech. keep it simple with sweeping passwords!
+7. Sometimes dont need be so tech. keep it simple with sweeping passwords!
-9. Make username and password list.
+8. Make username and password list.
 Spray all possible assholes (services)
-10. CHECK TYPO !
+9. CHECK TYPO !
-11. All uncommon string can be sub directory -,- e.g. you found weeb maybe can try 192.168.55.66/weeb
+10. All uncommon string can be sub directory -,- e.g. you found weeb maybe can try 192.168.55.66/weeb
-12. Try more rev shell command and remember will have outbound port blocking! (think which port may be used even can curl =/= port can use)
+11. Try more rev shell command and remember will have outbound port blocking! (think which port may be used even can curl =/= port can use)
+12. Maybe can search password on the webapp you pwned (Go look app folder directory or GUI)

 # Kill port command
 - dont ask why i put here LMAO